Kaylaesmith1/activities-backend-api/README.md

 1. To start, create a GitHub repository from the [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template).

-2. Click 'Use this template' and ill in the details for the new repository.
+2. Click 'Use this template' and fill in the details for the new repository.
 When that's done, click 'Create Repository From Template'.

 3. Once the repository is created, click the green 'Gitpod' button to open the Gitpod workspace.